Symmetric Assembly Puzzles are Hard, Beyond a Few Pieces: Many Pieces

 Next, we create a big square frame that has a hole of size $k \times 3 + \frac{\sum_{i=1}^{3k} a_i / k}{1000 a_{3k}}$.
 Note that the area of this hole is equal to the total area of the almost squares.
 We split the frame into right triangles as shown in \figurename~\ref{fig:FrameTriangle}, while ensuring that any combination of non-right angles is unique.

 Finally, we split the $3k$ almost squares into $24k$ right triangles.
-The general idea behind the splits is the same as for the frame: we pick four points close to the middle of the sides of the almost square and split the square as shown in \figurename~\ref{fig:AlmostSquare}.
-More precisely, when $s$ is the length of a side, we pick a point $p \in \{\frac{s}{2} + \frac{s}{2}\frac{[1, ..., k^{19}]}{k^{20}}\}$.
+The general idea behind the splits is the same as for the frame: for each almost square, we pick four points close to the middle of its sides and split the square as shown in \figurename~\ref{fig:AlmostSquare}.
+More precisely, when $s$ is the length of a side, we pick a point $p \in \{\frac{s}{2} + \frac{is}{2k^{20}} \colon i\in \{1, 2, \ldots, k^{19}\}\}$and split along the line connecting the two points on the vertical sides, along the lines from the points on the horizontal sides perpendicular to the previous splitting line, and along the lines defined by points on consecutive sides (see \figurename~\ref{fig:AlmostSquare}).
 Note that $p$ is at most $s/2k$ away from the middle of the side.
 Again, we require that any combination of non-right angles is unique.

 This uniqueness of angles should ensure that the triangles can only be combined to the desired frame and almost squares.
-Proving this formally, however, turns out to be rather lengthy, hence we leave this as a conjecture instead.
+Proving this formally, however, turns out to be rather intricate; thus, we leave the full proof of the above conjecture for future research.